QuietlyWorking/qwu_transparency/src/site/notes/Quietly Working Universe Public Transparency Project/Table of Contents.md

 <br>
 ## Tools
 These are the tools that the #QWU uses.
-It's currently very incomplete, but feel free to checkout the beginnings of our [[Quietly Working Universe Public Transparency Project/Code & Tips Swipe Page\|Code & Tips Swipe Page]].
+It's currently very incomplete, but feel free to checkout the beginnings of our [[Quietly Working Universe Public Transparency Project/Code and Tips Swipe Page\|Code and Tips Swipe Page]].

 ### QWU CRM & Family Portal
 family.quietlyworking.org